bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ---
 You can upload, update, list, and delete iOS code signing files with the [relevant Bitrise API](https://api-docs.bitrise.io/).
 In this guide we show you how and in what order to use those code signing endpoints.

-## Creating & uploading a code signing file
+## Creating & uploading an iOS code signing file

 You can add a new iOS code signing file to an application of your choice.